 As plants grow they remove these essential elements to a varying degree and rainwater leaches out more, so from time to time they need to be replenished usually in the form of fertilizers.
-In uncultivated ground the plants are naturally recycled and the nutrients return to the soil, but as gardeners we keep the place tidy and take most of the topgrowth away at some time, so they are gradually depleted.
+In uncultivated ground the plants are naturally recycled and the nutrients return to the soil, but as gardeners we harvest crops and keep the place tidy taking most of the topgrowth away at some time, so they are gradually depleted.

-There is some evidence that fruit and vegetables produced today are lower in the micronutrients and vitamins than half a century ago.
+There is some evidence that fruit and vegetables produced today are lower in the micronutrients and vitamins than half a century ago which may be due to the more intensive methods of production.
 Although growers add the Major nutrients in fertilizers, they may not be adding the Secondary and Micro-nutrients.
 Also the balance of the Major nutrients and soil condition can affect the availability of the others to plants.
 They are helped in this by a special relationship with fungi called mycorrhizae which are found in the rootballs of most plants.
 This symbiotic relationship improves the uptake of nutrients.

 The three Major Nutrients are, Nitrogen (N), Phosphorous (P) and Potasium (K).

 Nitrogen (N) is required for healthy stems and leaves.
 It is an essential part of the amino acids which form the proteins and forms part of the chlorophyll molecule that has the main role in photosynthesis.
 Large quantities are needed for vegetative growth, but too much will cause soft leafy plants which are vulnerable to pests and frost, and will delay flowering.
 It is taken up mainly as Nitrate (NO3-) and some as Ammonium ions (NH4+).
 The Nitrate is converted to Ammonium in the plant for use in the making of amino acids which are the building blocks of all living things.
 An excess at the roots can change the osmotic balance and water cannot be taken in by the plant.